 Going to new places and talking to new people is one of the most fun parts of being a strategist.
 There’s no need to stay in the Brandcenter basement with your headphones on– the best lessons come from the real world.

-– Caroline Moyer-Kardos, Strategy class of 2019
+– Caroline Moyer-Kardos, strategy track, class of 2019